 - 1. Agree, at a strategic level, issues relating to employees including terms and conditions and employee relations. - 2.
 Duty to designate officer as the head of the authority's paid service, and to provide staff etc. - 3.
 Duty to designate officer as the monitoring officer and to provide staff etc. - 4.
 Duty to designate officer as the chief finance officer and to provide staff etc. - 5.
 Advise upon corporate policies and procedures affecting some or all employees employed by the Council including nationally and locally negotiated terms and conditions of employment. - 6.
 To consider and recommend to Council the Pay Policy Statement. - 7.
 All functions relating to the local government pension scheme. - 8.
 The invitation of Independent Persons to be considered for appointment to the Panel and the appointment of 2 Independent Persons to a Panel to advise full Council whether or not to approve a proposal to dismiss the Council's designated Head of Paid Service, Monitoring Officer or Chief Financial Officer. - 9.
 Oversee the recruitment of, and make recommendations to Council to confirm the appointment of the officer designated as Head of Paid Service. - 10.
-Oversee the recruitment of Directors, and officers designated as the Monitoring Officer and the Chief Finance Officer. - 11.
-To consider Grievances of senior officers including the officer designated as the Head of Paid Service (Appeals stage), Directors, - 12.
+Oversee the recruitment of Executive Directors and Directors, and officers designated as the Monitoring Officer and the Chief Finance Officer. - 11.
+To consider Grievances and appeals of senior officers including the officer designated as the Head of Paid Service (Appeals stage), Executive Directors and officers designated as the Monitoring Officer and the Chief Finance Officer Directors - 12.
 Consider whether or not to suspend any statutory officer to enable investigations into allegations to take place, to consider disciplinary actions against statutory officers prior to the submission to the Independent Person appointed to the Council and recommendation to full Council. - 13.
 Consider whether or not to recommend to Council the dismissal of the Head of Paid Service, Monitoring Officer and Chief Finance Officer. - 14.
 Annually at the first meeting after the Annual Council Meeting consider its terms of reference.